+'''

-/opt/aspera/bin/asconfigurator -x "set\server\data;ssl\protocol,tlsv1.2"
+/opt/aspera/bin/asconfigurator -x "set_server_data;ssl_protocol,tlsv1.2"

+'''

-5. If Aspera Node D is exposed to internet traffic, run it behind a reverse proxy.
+5. If the Aspera Node Service is exposed to internet traffic, run it behind a reverse proxy.

-If your Aspera server must expose Aspera Node D to the internet, such as when setting it up as a IBM Aspera on Cloud (AoC) node, Aspera strongly recommends protecting it with a reverse proxy.
-Normally, Aspera Node D runs on port 9092, but nodes that are added to AoC must have Aspera Node D run on port 443, the standard HTTPS port for secure browser access.
-Configuring a reverse proxy in front of Aspera Node D provides additional protection (such as against DOS attacks) and resource handling for requests to the node's 443 port.
+If your Aspera server must expose the Aspera Node Service to the internet, such as when setting it up as a IBM Aspera on Cloud (AoC) node, Aspera strongly recommends protecting it with a reverse proxy.
+Normally, the Aspera Node Service runs on port 9092, but nodes that are added to AoC must have the Aspera Node Service run on port 443, the standard HTTPS port for secure browser access.
+Configuring a reverse proxy in front of the Aspera Node Service provides additional protection (such as against DOS attacks) and resource handling for requests to the node's 443 port.

-The following instructions describe how to set up Nginx as a reverse proxy and require that you have valid, CA-signed SSL certificates in . pem format for the server.
+The following instructions describe how to set up Nginx as a reverse proxy and require that you have valid, CA-signed SSL certificates in .pem format for the server.
 Other reverse proxies might be supported on your server.

-- a) Set up a system user with Node API credentials on your server. - b) Download and install Nginx. - c) Configure the HTTPS port for Aspera Node D.
+- a) Set up a system user with Node API credentials on your server. - b) Download and install Nginx. - c) Configure the HTTPS port for the Aspera Node Service.